Content from Introduction

 diagram showing boxes with hardware resources, applications, and the operating system

-An ordinary (unvirtualized) system.
-The operating system has complete control of the physical hardware resources and is responsible for executing individual applications and allocating those resources to them.
+A conceptual representation of an ordinary computer system.
+The operating system oversees the physical hardware resources and is responsible for executing individual applications and allocating those resources to them.

 Normally, computers run a single operating system with a single set of applications.
 Sometimes (for reasons we’ll discuss soon), people might want to run a totally separate operating system with a different set of applications.
-One way to do that is to split up the physical resources like CPU, RAM, etc. and allocate them to that second operating system.
-The concept of splitting up these resources so that only this second operating system can access them is the idea behind a virtual machine.
-The operating system inside the virtual machine only sees the virtual resources allocated to it (not the real, physical resources).
+One way to do that is to split up the physical resources like CPU, RAM, etc. and present them to that second operating system for its exclusive use.
+The concept of splitting up these resources (i.e., virtualizing them) so that only this second operating system can access them is the idea behind a virtual machine.

 diagram showing boxes with hardware resources, applications, the operating system, and how virtualization shares resources

-The physical hardware resources are divided between the host operating system and any virtual machines.
+In a virtual machine, physical hardware resources are divided between the host operating system and any virtual machines (guest operating systems).
 The virtual machine manager (VMM) takes care of managing the virtualized resources.
 Each virtual machine only sees the resources allocated to it.

-At its core, a virtual machine (referred to as VM from now on) is the self-contained set of operating system, applications, and any other needed files that run on a host machine.
-The VM files are contained inside of a inside single file (usually) called a VM image.
-The file you downloaded during the lesson setup is an example of a VM image.
+At its core, a virtual machine (referred to as VM from now on) is a self-contained set of operating system, applications, and any other needed files that run on a host machine.
+The VM files are usually encapsulated inside of a inside single file called a VM image.
+The file you downloaded during the lesson setup is an example of an image.

 Callout

-One way to think of the concept is that a VM is a computer that runs inside your computer.
-All the programs that run inside this mini computer can’t “see” anything running inside the host (or other VMs).
+One way to think of the VM concept is a computer that runs inside your computer.
+All the programs that run inside this mini computer can’t “see” anything running outside of it, either in the host or other VMs running on the same physical computer.

 Why would we want to run a mini computer inside of our main computer?
 VMs are commonly used to

-• Run multiple applications and operating systems on the same hardware.
+• Run multiple operating systems and their applications on the same physical hardware.

 VMs are also commonly used in academic research scenarios as well as they can help with the problem of research reproducibility by packaging all data and code together so that others can easily re-run the same analysis while avoiding the issue of having to install and configure the environment in the same way as the original researcher.
-They also help optimize the usage of the computing resources owned by the institution
+They also help optimize the usage of the computing resources owned by the institution.
+You might have interacted with VMs at your institution if you’ve ever logged into a “remote desktop” or “virtual computing environment” that many institutions use to provide access to licensed software.

 Callout